MicrosoftDocs/windows-dev-docs/hub/powertoys/powerrename.md

 If checked, the Search value will be interpreted as a [regular expression](https://wikipedia.org/wiki/Regular_expression) (regex).
 The Replace value can also contain regex variables (see examples below).
 If not checked, the Search value will be interpreted as plain text to be replaced with the text in the Replace field.

-For more information regarding the `Use Boost library` option in the settings menu for extended regex functionalities, see the regular expressions section [below](#regular-expressions).
+For more information regarding the `Use Boost library` option in the settings menu for extended regex functionalities, see the [regular expressions section](#regular-expressions).

 ### Options - Case Sensitive